material-components/material-components-web/packages/mdc-select/README.md

-When dealing with the select component that has pre-selected values, you'll want to ensure that you render `mdc-select__label` with the `mdc-select__label--float-above` modifier class and the selected option with `aria-selected` and the `selected` attribute.
+When dealing with the select component that has pre-selected values, you'll want to ensure that you render `mdc-select__label` with the `mdc-select__label--float-above` modifier class and the selected option with the `selected` attribute.
 This will ensure that the label moves out of the way of the select's value and prevents a Flash Of Un-styled Content (**FOUC**).

 ```html